-To them, probabilities were not to be regarded as a property of a system, but as a property of our knowledge about it.
-This position is present as early as in the XIX century in one of the milestones in the development of this theory \cite{Laplace}.
-In his work, Laplace proposed a way to assign probabilities in situations of ignorance that would eventually be known as ``Laplace principle''.
-Later works would try to formalize and give coherence to Bayesian probability \cite{Jeffreys} \cite{deFinetti}.
-In this section we will center our attention on one of this attempts \cite{CoxLibro,CoxPaper}, due to R. T. Cox.
+For~the Bayesian approach, probabilities are not to be regarded as a property of a system but~as a property of our knowledge about it.
+This position is present as early as in the XIX century in one of the milestones in the development of probability theory~\cite{Laplace}.
+In~his work, Laplace proposed a way to assign probabilities in~situations of ignorance that would eventually be known as the``Laplace principle''.
+Later works would attempt to formalize and give coherence to the Bayesian approach, as~for example,~\cite{Jeffreys,deFinetti}.
+In~this section, we center our attention on one of these attempts~\cite{CoxLibro,CoxPaper}, of R. T.~Cox.